JRBoland/JamesBoland_T2A2/readme.md

 ________________________

-The user is able to store and retrieve data of drone flights and observe a quick reference to the pilot that flew it and the drone that was used

-(and more)

-Drones are being used to record footage of nature, sports, weddings, construction and r

-Hobbyists and businesses alike are finding ways to i

-It's intended purpose is for businesses or groups of hobbyists that which to share drone data pertaining to specific flights and build specifications.

 -- advancements in tech, more uses for drones
 -- constantly break, modular builds,
 -- test the performance of the builds